frank26080115/alpha-fairy/INSTRUCTIONS.md

 When prompted to input a password for a Wi-Fi connection, a keyboard is displayed.
 To select a key on the keyboard, rotate the keyboard around to change the selection.
 Pressing the big-button will press the highlighted key.
 Pressing the side-button will toggle between upper-case and lower-case.
 Pressing the power button will cancel the keyboard.
 Use the `<xx` key as backspace, and the `>ENT` key is the enter key.

 ![](doc/img/imu_keyboard.webp)

+# Shutter Release Cable Connector

+It may be wise to use the intervalometer mode with a shutter release cable, due to the chance of the Wi-Fi connection being unreliable or having too much latency.
+[See this page for details](doc/Shutter-Release-Cable-Connector.md)